Kenilworth: Amenities

+Landmarks

 In the centre of Kenilworth stands a Kugel ball water feature, called the Millennium Globe.

 Kenilworth's clock tower (pictured at top of article) is an important local landmark.
-It was first built in 1906–1907 by a notable local benefactor George Marshall Turner, as a memorial for his late wife.
+It was first built in 1906–1907 by a notable local benefactor, George Marshall Turner, as a memorial for his late wife.
 It stands in a roundabout in the town centre.
 The top part of the tower was severely damaged in 1940 by World War II bombing and had to be pulled down, it was fully restored in the 1970s.
 The clock tower is locally listed as a heritage asset by Warwick District Council.

-Politics and government
+Governance

+There are three tiers of local government covering Kenilworth, at parish (town), district and county level: Kenilworth Town Council, Warwick District Council and Warwickshire County Council.
+The town council is based at Jubilee House on Smalley Place in the town centre.

 Kenilworth gained a local board of health in 1877, which was converted into an Urban District Council in 1894.
 Under local government reforms in 1974 Kenilworth Urban District was merged into the new Warwick District along with Warwick and Leamington Spa.
 The former urban district of Kenilworth was then reconstituted as a successor parish with a Town (parish) Council.

-Since 2010 Kenilworth has been part of the Parliamentary constituency of Kenilworth and Southam, prior to that it was part of Rugby and Kenilworth.
+Since 2010, Kenilworth has been part of the Parliamentary constituency of Kenilworth and Southam; prior to that it was part of Rugby and Kenilworth.

 Transport

+Kenilworth railway station is situated on the Coventry to Leamington Spa line.
+The original station was closed in 1965 and later demolished; in April 2018, a new station was opened.
+West Midlands Trains operates services to Nuneaton, Coventry and Leamington Spa.

+Warwick Parkway station is located nearby, which hosts Chiltern Railway services between London Marylebone, Birmingham Snow Hill and Stourbridge Junction.

 The A46 bypass opened in June 1974.
 Both Birmingham Airport and the M6, M42 and M40 motorways are within 12 mi of the town.